jpocwiar/pocwiardo.github.io/README.md

-# BE in Automatic Control and Robotics | MSc CS Student | Software Developer
+# BE in Automatic Control and Robotics | MSc Computer Science Student | Software Developer

 I hold a Bachelor of Engineering degree in Automatic Control, Cybernetics, and Robotics and am currently pursuing a master's degree in Computer Science.
 My interests are primarily in the fields of sound and image processing, machine learning, and physics.
 I also have a profound interest in music, both from a creative and technical perspective.
 I enjoy reading scientific articles on Music Information Retrieval and Generative AI in music, keen to expand my knowledge in these areas.